mathieu-benoit/asm-workshop/content/configure-sidecar/_index.md

 ---
 title: "Configure Sidecar"
 chapter: true
-weight: 8
+weight: 7
 ---
-In this section we will configure `Sidecar` in order to improve the performance and security within the mesh.
+In this section you will configure `Sidecar` in order to improve the performance and security within your mesh.

 {{% children showhidden="false" %}}

-Rk:
-- `Sidecar` not supported by Istio's `Gateway`
+_Note:`Sidecar` not supported by Istio's `Gateway`_